The Mikado: Origins

 In 1914, Cellier and Bridgeman first recorded the familiar story of how Gilbert found his inspiration:

 Gilbert, having determined to leave his own country alone for a while, sought elsewhere for a subject suitable to his peculiar humour.
 A trifling accident inspired him with an idea.
 One day an old Japanese sword that, for years, had been hanging on the wall of his study, fell from its place.
 This incident directed his attention to Japan.
 Just at that time a company of Japanese had arrived in England and set up a little village of their own in Knightsbridge.

-The story is an appealing one, but it is largely fictional.
+The story is largely fictional.
 Gilbert was interviewed twice about his inspiration for The Mikado.
 In both interviews the sword was mentioned, and in one of them he said it was the inspiration for the opera, though he never said the sword had fallen.
-What puts the entire story in doubt is Cellier and Bridgeman's error concerning the Japanese Village exhibition in Knightsbridge: it did not open until 10 January 1885, eight months after Gilbert sent the outline of the plot to Sullivan and almost two months after Gilbert had completed Act I. Gilbert scholar Brian Jones, in his article "The Sword that Never Fell", notes that "the further removed in time the writer is from the incident, the more graphically it is recalled."
+What puts the entire story in doubt is Cellier and Bridgeman's error concerning the Japanese Village exhibition in Knightsbridge: It did not open until 10 January 1885, eight months after Gilbert sent the outline of the plot to Sullivan and almost two months after Gilbert had completed Act I. Gilbert scholar Brian Jones, in his article "The Sword that Never Fell", notes that "the further removed in time the writer is from the incident, the more graphically it is recalled."
 Leslie Baily, for instance, told it this way in 1952:

 A day or so later Gilbert was striding up and down his library in the new house at Harrington Gardens, fuming at the impasse, when a huge Japanese sword decorating the wall fell with a clatter to the floor.
 Gilbert picked it up.
 His perambulations stopped.
 'It suggested the broad idea,' as he said later.
 His journalistic mind, always quick to seize on topicalities, turned to a Japanese Exhibition which had recently been opened in the neighbourhood.
-Gilbert had seen the little Japanese men and women from the Exhibition shuffling in their exotic robes through the streets of Knightsbridge.
+Gilbert had seen the little Japanese men and women from the exhibition shuffling in their exotic robes through the streets of Knightsbridge.
 Now he sat at his writing desk and picked up the quill pen.
 He began making notes in his plot-book.